 (2) Grant award amounts will be dependent upon financial need as documented by the veteran in the application provided by the Department.

-274-0XX- XXXX
+274-036-0260

 Procedures for the Disbursement of Grant Funds

 (1) The Department will review applications as they are received and determine which eligible applicants will receive Grant awards based upon stated need and availability of grant funds.